Variation Free Approach for Molecular Density Functional Theory: Data-driven Stochastic Optimization

 where $\vec{x}_{mean} (N_x \times 1) $ is the average density distribution over the dataset $ \vec{X} $.

-According to \cite{Abdi2010PrincipalStatistics}, we decompose the centered $\vec{X}$ matrix using the Singular Value Decomposition (SVD):
+According to \cite{Abdi2010PrincipalStatistics}, we decompose the normalized $\vec{X}$ matrix using the Singular Value Decomposition (SVD):

 where $ \vec{U}\left(N_x \times N_s \right) $ ---~the matrix of left singular vectors (orthonormal basis), $\vec{\Sigma}\left(N_s\times N_s\right) $ --~a square diagonal matrix containing singular numbers, sorted in descending order, $\vec{V}\left(N_s\times N_s \right)$ ---~a matrix of right singular vectors (also an orthonormal basis).
-As shown below, the left singular vectors carries information about unknown patterns, and their corresponding singular values indicate how common this pattern in the dataset.
-To facilitate the calculation in the PCA were applied truncated SVD, by selecting the number of components $ K $ by the energy criterion to $\vec{\Sigma}$.
-The square of the singular number is equal the variance in the corresponding direction in the feature space.
-The projection on this direction will be minimal.
-The basis element energy is a square of the singular number, normalized to the sum of squares singular numbers.
-Respectively, the more energy, the better the selected components will describe the original dataset \cite{Sun2017AProblems}.
+As shown below, the left singular vectors contain information about patterns, and their corresponding singular values indicate how common this pattern in the dataset.
+To speed up the calculation in the PCA were applied truncated SVD, the number of components was selected by the energy criterion on $\vec{\Sigma}$.
+The square of the singular number is equal to the variance in the corresponding direction in the feature space.
+The projection in this direction will be minimal.
+The energy of the basis element is a square of the singular number, normalized to the sum of squares singular numbers